pytorch/torchdynamo/README.md

 ## Getting started

 Here is a basic example of how to use TorchDynamo.
-You can decorate a function or a method using `torch._dynamo.optimize()` and pass in the name of a compiler and your code will run faster.
+You can decorate a function or a method using `torch._dynamo.optimize()` and pass in the name of a compiler e.g: inductor and your code will run faster.

 ```py
 @dynamo.optimize("inductor")